See You Again (Carrie Underwood song): Live performances

-Underwood gave the debut performance of the single on the twelfth season of American Idol on April 4, 2013.
-She served as closing headliner at CMA Music Festival on June 9, 2013, and included the song in her set.
-On June 5, 2013, she paid tribute to the victims who lost their lives in tornados that devastated Oklahoma on May 20, performing the song at the CMT Music Awards and donating $1 million toward relief efforts.
-Underwood performed the song on May 13, 2018 during an episode of American Idol in which she mentored the top five contestants.
-The song was included in the setlist for the Cry Pretty Tour 360.
-Following the passing of Naomi Judd on April 30, 2022, Underwood dedicated a live performance to the singer.
+Underwood gave the debut performance of "See You Again" on the twelfth season of American Idol on April 4, 2013.
+She served as closing headliner at CMA Music Festival on June 9, 2013 and included the song in her set.
+On June 5, she paid tribute to the victims who lost their lives in tornados that devastated Oklahoma on May 20, performing the song at the CMT Music Awards and donating $1 million toward relief efforts.
+In 2015, Underwood performed the song while headlining the Big Barrel Country Music Festival in Delaware, where she surprised audiences by incorporating elements of Wiz Khalifa and Charlie Puth's 2015 song of the same name into her song.
+During the performance, she transitioned into the chorus of the latter, singing "It's been a long day without you, my friend".

+On May 13, 2018, she performed it during an episode of American Idol in which she mentored the top five contestants.
+The song was included in the setlist for her sixth headlining concert, the Cry Pretty Tour 360.
+Following the passing of Naomi Judd, Underwood dedicated a live performance to the singer in May 2022.